 , and the owner of the small board game publishing company The Raven King

 .
 Along the way I've gathered up more than a few degrees, and have worked in air traffic services, been a goldsmith, and am a published poet.
 I coach minor league baseball in the summers.
 I also live with three cats.
 Everyone should have a cat (or two).

-I'm blessed with a fantastic (non-gaming) wife who is my muse and greatest love of my life, and two utterly brilliant boys who have inherited my love of games and make me immensely proud to be a father ... the oldest has beaten me in chess since he was six and is in the International Baccalaureate program in high school (about to enter University of Toronto this fall in the Linguistics program), while the youngest is a nationally-ranked math whiz and wicked Up Front player, who has just started his first year of high school.
+I'm blessed with a fantastic (non-gaming) wife who is my muse and greatest love of my life, and two utterly brilliant boys who have inherited my love of games and make me immensely proud to be a father ... the oldest has beaten me in chess since he was six and is in his first year at University of Toronto in the Linguistics program, while the youngest is a nationally-ranked math whiz and wicked Up Front player, who has just started his first year of high school.
 Both my sons now have profiles on BGG!

 What else?
 I've taught my kids how